dturevski/olive-gui/yacpdb/indexer/indexer.md

 that partially describe the content of the chess compositions.

 Key features to achieve:
-* The predicates desing should be as clear and unambigous as possible
+* The predicates design should be as clear and unambigous as possible
-* The predicates desing should facilitate the database search
+* The predicates design should facilitate the database search

 What this project is **not**:
 * This project is not a tool for *extensive* description of the content of the chess composition